IbrahimHosseini/swift-CodeSnippets/README.md

 # Access
 $ cd swift-CodeSnippets

-# Move folder to your cloud storage (one drive or other cloud storages)
+# Move the folder to your cloud storage (one drive or other cloud storage)
 $ mv -v /Users/YOUR_USERNAME/Downloads/swift-CodeSnippets/CodeSnippets ~/Users/YOUR_USERNAME/Library/CloudStorage/OneDrive-Personal/Documents/CodeSnippets

-# Link cloud code snippets to your xcode code snippts
+# Link cloud code snippets to your Xcode code snippets
 $ ln -s ~/Users/YOUR_USERNAME/Library/CloudStorage/OneDrive-Personal/Documents/CodeSnippets /Users/YOUR_USERNAME/Library/Developer/Xcode/UserData/

 # replacing YOUR_USERNAME.